nutsdb/nutsdb/README.md

 #### support OS

-NutsDB currently works on Mac OS X and Linux.
-Windows not been tested.It may be does't work on windows.
+NutsDB currently works on Mac OS, Linux and Windows.

 #### about transactions